peake100/rogerRabbit-go/zdocs/source/amqp.rst

 Introduction
 ============

-The amqp package is awrapper and drop-in replacement for `streadway/amqp`_, and is designed to enable automatic redialing to any code using the streadway package with no changes.
+The amqp package is a wrapper and drop-in replacement for `streadway/amqp`_, and is designed to enable automatic redialing to any code using the streadway package with no changes.